 Best Herbs to Grow for Cooking

 The best thing about planting chives is you only have to plant them once as they come back every year.
 In the spring they’ll produce beautiful purple flowers that are edible and look great in a mason jar on the kitchen table.

 When growing parsley, you need to keep the soil moist and try not to let any mulch touch the stems to prevent rot from forming on the herb.
 There are two types of parsley, flat leaf and curly.
 Flat leaf parsley has a more vibrant flavor and often used in Italian recipes.

 Both flat leaf and curly parsley are great in soups, like Pasta Fagioli Soup, salads, stews, casserole and even omelets.
 You can also use it as a garnish.
-I keep a mason jar with dried parsley by my stove and use it all the time as a garnish when I’m cooking.

 Rosemary is another great herb to grow and use for cooking.
 It’s also great to grow in rock gardens!
 Make sure you give the plants enough room though as it can grow to four feet tall and spread that much as well.

-I like to grow rosemary in a large pot on my back porch.
-It’s also a very fragrant herb!
+Rosemary is a very fragrant herb.
 It’s been said that the scent of rosemary can be used to help clear the mind and reduce stress.
 For cooking, use it in poultry, lamb, stews and soups recipes.
-I like to chop rosemary and add to marinades too!
+I like to chop rosemary and add to marinades.

 Mint is a favorite herb to use for cooking, only some people are not too happy to grow it in their gardens…especially if you’re not careful as it can take over your entire garden.
-I know, because this happened to us!
-We finally dug up our mint six years ago and transplanted it into a bucket and then planted the bucket in the ground.
-You can check out the post I wrote on how to grow mint for further instructions.
+I know, because this happened to us.